 Prisoner respondents must not directly mail out a Visitor application form to potential visitors.
-Prisoners will still commence the visits application process with the completion of V.01.Form.01.00 Request for Private Visitor Application; this allows staff to check for the existence of a Court order.
+Prisoners will still commence the visits application process with the completion of V.01.Form.01.00 Request for Private Visitor Application.
 If the prisoner declares that a Court order exists then the request will not be processed because doing so would amount to a breach of the order.

 Prison directors cannot refuse to allow an adult to visit a prisoner solely because there is a protection order in existence.

 V.02.R10.03 Cancellation of visitor approval by prison director or protected person

 The prison director may at any time deny approval for the protected person to visit the prisoner if they are satisfied continued visits will endanger the safety or welfare of any person.